 The Foundation’s Center for Economic Research (CER) is an essential component of the work of the Minnesota Chamber Foundation.
 It’s critical to understand how Minnesota’s economy impacts businesses’ ability to recover, and continue to create jobs and prosperity for the long term.
-The center releases and analyses research, keeping Minnesota Chamber members and the broader business community abreast of economic challenges and opportunities.
-The forthcoming Minnesota: 2030 report will layout a path toward economic recovery for businesses and the economy as a whole.
+The center releases and analyzes research, keeping Minnesota Chamber members and the broader business community abreast of economic challenges and opportunities.
+The Minnesota: 2030 report lays a path toward economic recovery for businesses and the economy as a whole.

 Minnesota's economy is highly developed.
 The state ranks high across a range of metrics, with leading industry clusters, 16 Fortune 500 headquarters, high rates of innovation and one of the highest workforce participation rates in the nation.

 Minnesota’s overall economic performance tells a different story, however.
 When comparing growth, Minnesota’s economy has been trailing its peers and the U.S. economy the past two decades.
 GDP and job growth ranked 36th and 45th nationally in 2019.
 Minnesota also continued to have uneven outcomes across demographic groups and regionally, with populations of color and nonmetropolitan areas experiencing lower levels of economic well-being.

 Then the COVID-19 pandemic upended economies locally and around the globe.
 The impact on Minnesota’s economy was significant, leading to unprecedented losses in employment and output.
 The pandemic not only changed Minnesota’s immediate economic outlook, but raised more fundamental questions related to remote work, supply chains, migration patterns and the future of urban centers.